-Building designers, contractors and owners each face unique challenges to meet the demand for new or renovated sustainable buildings that are balanced with secure, healthy and productive environments.
-Sustainable building design and construction requires collaboration and clear communication.
-Strict guidelines also need to be established for the design and construction phases to achieve clear and unified goals.
+Building designers, contractors, and owners face unique challenges in meeting the demand for new or renovated sustainable buildings balanced with secure, healthy, productive environments.
+Sustainable building design and construction require collaboration and clear communication.

+There is a need to establish strict guidelines for the design and construction phases is necessary to achieve clear and unified goals.
 Construction software, such as PlanRadar, can provide the common landscape for effective communication between all project members as they meet daily construction challenges.

+There are three areas of protection: human health, the natural environment, and natural resources.
 The methodology includes many objectives, such as: